Ever wonder how it feels like yesterday when you think of that autumn evening you brought the little fur ball home?

 The coats of older dogs tend to get matted easily, making them more susceptible to skin irritation.
 Remember to spot check the hidden spots on his body like the underside, under the tail for signs of parasites.

 Don’t let the onset of old age take from you what you now have.
 There are still loads of memories to be made.
 Be there for your best friend, find time for him through your daily hustle.
-Love, laugh and play together because a friendship like that of a man and his dog even time can’t erode!
+Love, laugh and play together because a friendship of an old dog even time can’t erode!

 Live in the moment.
 Hug your dog and appreciate every single moment of togetherness!